Other Exercises

 ...

-At six months old he'd three months in jail
+At six months old he'd months in jail

-He robbed a bank in his diapers and his bare baby feet
+He robbed a bank in his and his little bare feet

 I'm Outlaw Pete!